Having Top Surgery After a Breast Reduction

 - It is common for excess skin to be removed during a typical breast reduction procedure.
 This impacts the incision types available for top surgery based on the following three considerations.

 - First, the removal of skin during a breast reduction puts patients at risk for protrusions of excess skin, often called “dog ears,” in the outer chest area after top surgery.
 See Image A for a closer look at “dog ears.”
-In order to reduce the risk of dog ears appearing on the outer chest of patients who have had a breast reduction, Dr. Mosser usually extends the incisions into the outer chest area to capture some of that excess skin.
+In order to reduce the risk of dog ears appearing on the outer chest of patients who have had a breast reduction, Dr. Mosser and Dr. Facque usually extend the incisions into the outer chest area to capture some of that excess skin.
 This means that top surgeries with minimal incisions–like keyhole or periareolar incisions–are usually no longer available to patients who have had a breast reduction.

 - Second, it is common for prior breast reduction patients to have excess skin in the central chest area.
 If present, this would likely require a single incision to be created during top surgery across the entire chest to avoid a bungee or ruffled skin appearance in the central chest area.
 This means that patients considering top surgery who have already had a breast reduction will need longer incisions on the outer chest and joined incisions in the center of the chest.
 See Image B on the right for a clearer picture of what this central chest incision might look like.

 Finally, the actual location on the chest for the top surgery incisions will need to capture the extra tissue and the old scars left by the breast reduction procedure.
 This means that patients who have had a breast reduction before top surgery have less options for the location of their top surgery scars.
 Often, the top surgery the incision location would be a bit lower than it would be otherwise.
-Dr. Mosser has not found this to be an aesthetic problem and most patients do not consider this slight restriction to be a major factor in their overall satisfaction after surgery.
+Our surgeons have not found this to be an aesthetic problem and most patients do not consider this slight restriction to be a major factor in their overall satisfaction after surgery.

 Trans, non-binary, and gender-expansive folks who have undergone a breast reduction procedure can still have a subsequent gender-affirming top surgery procedure, but should keep the following three implications in mind: